Logos To Avoid

 Granted, the ‘swoosh in a logo’ phenomenon has died down a little bit since becoming passe shortly after the dot com crash at the turn of the century, but there’s still an occasional swish breakout when one designer gets lazy.
 And a whole bunch more take their lead.
 Swooshes are a perennial favorite because they’re thought to represent high tech companies and because many communication giants started using them around 1996.
 Many designers believe that the swoosh comes from the Nike logo, but that mark was around for eons before swishes were getting slapped on logos left and right.
-The most common swoosh owes its heritage to the rings surrounding Saturn (which is cool, because the Saturn car company used a swoosh in their logo too, though they have a sound reason to do so).
-Swishes are a favorite with designers because they’re incredibly fast to produce.
+The most common swoosh owes its heritage to the rings surrounding Saturn (which is cool, because the Saturn car company used a swoosh in their logo too, though they did have a sound reason to do so, before they went belly-up.)
+Swishes, swooshes and orbital rings are a favorite with designers because they’re incredibly fast to produce.
 Drop a circle, copy and drag, extrude.
 While we celebrate the swoosh for serving many deadline crunched and concept-addled designers for years, it’s time to give it a rest.
 By the way, Saturn, the planet (not the car company) called.
 It wants its ring back.

 Oscar Wilde is often quoted as saying “Moderation is a fatal thing.
 Nothing succeeds like excess.”
 Which is exactly what’s going on with multiple swoosh logos.
 We’re down with the excess.
 Not sure about the succeeding part.
 The thinking is this – if one swoosh is nice, then a whole bunch of swooshes is a lot nicer.
 Like its solo counterpart, the multi-swish extravaganza is favored due to the lack of time (and originality) it takes to create.
 Once we’ve created one swoosh, it’s simply a matter of Control-C copy.
 Then Control-V paste, paste, paste.
 And paste again.
 Used to be that clients doled out bonus points whenever a designer managed to artfully wrap a couple of swooshes around the first letter of a company name.
 It’s not every day you see that kind of design brilliance.
 Well, actually, it is.
 Every bloody day.